 For employers: Salary estimates help you attract and hire qualified talent!
 In our effort to promote pay transparency, jobs without salary data do not show up in candidate searches and result in 40% fewer applicants.
 If you can’t provide endorsed salary ranges, AngelList estimates can help drive greater interest to your jobs by allowing them to show up in candidate searches.

 For job seekers: Estimated salaries provide candidates with transparency into the average pay for listings that do not have employer endorsed ranges.
 This helps them discover more jobs and find jobs in locations and role functions where the market rate meets their pay expectations.

-A-List is a new tool from AngelList that invites top engineers, designers, product managers, and salespeople, to fast-track their AngelList profile to hundreds of top startups that are hiring in the San Francisco Bay area, Greater New York City area, and now Los Angeles (engineers only).
+A-List is a tool from AngelList that invites top engineers, designers, product managers, and salespeople, to fast-track their AngelList profile to hundreds of top startups that are hiring in the San Francisco Bay area, Greater New York City area, and now Los Angeles (engineers, PMs and designers only).

 We automatically block your current employer from seeing your A-List profile so you can get pitched to with discretion.